 If you read these two books about Venice in a row (as I did), you’ll certainly feel a certain… vibe about the city.
 It’s what I love most about Venice actually – the sense of incredible beauty and imminent decay and love and loss deeply entwined.

 (This is a long-winded way of saying, this novel is even darker than Death in Venice.)
-But Ian McEwan is a skillful and entrancing writer, so if you’d like to fully lean into fiction set in Italy that really gives you a dark and beautiful vibe, check this one out.
+But Ian McEwan is a skillful and entrancing writer, so if you’d like to fully lean into the best books about Venice that really give you a dark and beautiful vibe, check this one out.
 Buy it on Amazon.

 The Last Supper by Rachel Cusk

-One more literary heavy-hitter – this is a nonfiction work by one of my favorite writers (she’s also on my list of Greek must-reads) who details the time she and her husband and children packed up and moved for a summer from England to Italy.
+One more literary heavy-hitter – this is a nonfiction book about Italy travel by one of my favorite writers (she’s also on my list of Greek book must-reads) who details the time she and her husband and children packed up and moved for a summer from England to Italy.
 They meet fellow expats, learn to love eating the simple Italian food, and visit several beautiful works of art.

 As is typical in Cusk’s books, not a lot actually happens, but the beauty of them lies in her way of describing ordinary things with strange and clarifying metaphors and looking at things in her oddly charming way.
-This is not Under the Tuscan Sun (also I do love that movie), but it’s one of the most interesting books that take place in Italy I’ve read.
+This is not a nice light Italy book like Under the Tuscan Sun, but it’s one of the most interesting ones I’ve read.
 Buy it on Amazon.